hyharryhuang/markov-chain-text-generator/README.md

 # markov-chain-text-generator
-Javascript implementation of a Markov Chain Text Generator.
+Node implementation of a Markov Chain Text Generator.